UPB-Graphics/gfx-framework/README.md

     -   macOS: `clang++` version 4

 -   Recommended:
-    -   Windows: Visual Studio 2019 with `Workloads -> Desktop development with C++` checked when installing
+    -   Windows: Visual Studio 2022 with `Workloads -> Desktop development with C++` checked when installing
+        -    When installing Visual Studio 2019 or later, double-check that you selected "Desktop development with C++".
+This should download and install approximately 8 GB of stuff from the Microsoft servers.
+If you installed Visual Studio and it only took several minutes, you probably missed this step
     -   Linux: `g++` latest
     -   macOS: `clang++` latest, by doing one of the following:
         -   for LLVM/Clang: install [`brew`](https://brew.sh/) then run `brew install llvm`
         -   for Apple Clang: install XCode

+### Install an editor

+We recommend the following editors:

+-    Windows: Visual Studio (***not*** the same thing as Visual Studio Code)
+-    Linux: Visual Studio Code
+-    macOS: Visual Studio Code (***do not*** use Visual Studio for Mac, as it's discontinued)

 ### Check your graphics capabilities